 - Use OskiCat, the UC Berkeley catalog, for print and electronic publications, course reserves, and items stored at NRLF, the off-campus storage facility

 » Click the Course Reserves tab to search for course reserves by course number or instructor

-- Use Melvyl, the catalog for all the UC libraries (and more).
+- Use Melvyl, the catalog for all the UC libraries (and beyond).
 Click the title to see details about the location and availability of books, journals, etc.